-You see the Remove Binary Data dialog box, which displays the names of all binary files in the bindata.c file:
+The Remove Binary Data dialog box opens, and displays the names of all binary files in the bindata.c file:

 2 Select one or more files to delete from the list, and click Remove.

 Adding or removing source files

 You can add or remove source files at any time.